doughodson/mixr/README.md

 Directories
 -----------

-* build: using premake for creating Visual Studio/C++ projects and solutions (See premake project for more information)
+* build: using premake for creating Visual Studio/C++ projects and solutions (see premake project for more information)

+* deps: contains all the source code for dependencies

 * doc: changeLogs, uml diagrams and doxygen configuration files